socialtables/platform-challenge/README.md

-# Apprentice Challenge - Infrastructure
+# Social Tables Platform Intern Challenge

-Your task is to create a basic events API allowing new events to be saved to a data store.
+Your task, should you choose to accept it, is to create a basic events API allowing new events to be saved to a data store.

 Your solution should implement the following endpoints: